Sidharth Malhotra: Career fluctuations (2016–2020)

 Malhotra followed the success of Kapoor & Sons with a starring role in the romantic comedy Baar Baar Dekho alongside Katrina Kaif, playing a time-travelling mathematician.
-Directed by Nitya Mehra, the film was poorly received.
+Directed by Nitya Mehra, the film was poorly received and Shubhra Gupta was critical of his "one-note performance".
 Later in 2017, he starred in dual roles for the first time in the action comedy A Gentleman with Jacqueline Fernandez from the writer-director duo Raj Nidimoru and Krishna D.K., which was produced by Fox Star Studios; although highly anticipated, it opened to a poor reception.
+Rachit Gupta of Filmfare stated Malhotra does everything expected from a "commercial film hero".
 Both films were box-office bombs.